Bill Teerlinck promoted to co-defensive coordinator

 Ault completes restructuring of coaching staff

 Veteran coach takes over the defense as part of coaching staff restructuring

-When Bradeson came back to Nevada last year, he was coming off 15 seasons at UNLV - the longest tenure of any football coach in that school's history.
+When Bradeson came back to Nevada in 2010, he was coming off 15 seasons at UNLV - the longest tenure of any football coach in that school's history.
 He coached the secondary throughout his time in Las Vegas and he had a successful five-year run (2000-04) as defensive coordinator under head coach John Robinson.

 Bradeson came to the Rebels in 1996 after four years coaching the secondary at the University of California.
 He spent his first season in Las Vegas working with the team's inside linebackers.

 A 1981 graduate of Boise State, Bradeson was a two-year letterman for the Broncos.
 He helped his team to the 1980 Div.
 I-AA national championship with a win over Eastern Kentucky in the Camellia Bowl.

 After serving as a graduate assistant for two years, Bradeson was an assistant coach at his alma mater from 1983-85.
 From there, he moved to Nevada, where he coached from 1986-91.
 He coached in the secondary, worked with the special teams and also served as the team's recruiting coordinator while with the Pack.